 Two critically-acclaimed solo plays on autism, education, and every child's first teacher.
 A Child Left Behind & Living With Autism have been seen in theaters, colleges, libraries and medical centers across the country.
-Each April, Alan tours with play, the LA Times called, "Compelling...
-A first rate education..." to promote Autism Awareness.
+Each April, o promote autism awareness, Alan tours the play, the LA Times wrote, "..Aches with vivid descriptions of life behind a teacher's desk..".

 "Aymie’s audacious play, RAP has much to recommend it as it takes swipes at gangster rap, the music industry and consumer culture in this boldly refreshing one-act". - LA WEEKLY